Fundraising privacy notice

 You have the right to request a copy in writing of the information we hold about you at any time for free.
 This is known as a subject access request.

-For information please write to Rose Milnes, CEO, Woodlands Hospice Charitable Trust, AUH Campus, Longmoor Lane, Liverpool L9 7LA.
+For information please write to Robert Johnston, CEO, Woodlands Hospice Charitable Trust, AUH Campus, Longmoor Lane, Liverpool L9 7LA.
 You will receive a response within one month.

 The accuracy of your information is important to us.
 In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: firstname.lastname@example.org